CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 _Orcs of Udun_—Cirith Gorgor

-_Palanir of Minas Tirith_—Minas Tirith
+_Palantir of Minas Tirith_—Minas Tirith

 _That Ain't No Secret_ (x3)—Mount Doom